alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 ## Ranker

 Once you have a set of matching documents for a given query, you need a way to sort them.
 The most famous ranker is Google's [PageRank](https://en.wikipedia.org/wiki/PageRank), which ranks documents based on the links.
-However, other options to rank the documents exists, such as [BM25](https://en.wikipedia.org/wiki/Okapi_BM25), which ranks documents based on the content.
-In my case I decided to use the standard BM25.
+However, other options to rank the documents exist, such as [BM25](https://en.wikipedia.org/wiki/Okapi_BM25), which ranks documents based on the content.
+In my case, I decided to use the standard BM25.
 The score is computed as

 $$
 \text{score}(D, Q) = \sum_{i=1}^n \text{IDF}(q_i) \frac{f(q_i, D)\times(k_1 + 1)}{f(q_i, D) + k_1 \left(1 - b + b \frac{|D|}{\text{avgdl}}\right)}